A Handy How-To Guide for Dosing CBD Oil For Cats

 HOW MUCH CBD SHOULD I GIVE?

-We recommend giving a dose of 2-4 mg of CBD per 10 pounds for cats to start.
+For CBD hemp oil directions, we recommend giving a dose of 2-4 mg of CBD per 10 pounds for cats to start.
 This is twice the amount we recommend for dogs, but don't fret.
 Cat's don't have as many cannabinoid receptors as dogs so they need twice the amount to see the same effects.
 For cats with cancer or seizures, start with 4-6mg of CBD per 10 pounds.

 Charlie, or Char-Char, for example, is a lazy 25-pound orange tabby cat.
 He would have a starting serving of 5mg of CBD and can increase to 10mg if 4mg is not enough for him.
+If they don't like the oil, you can give your cat cbd treats.

 Just remember - It takes about 15-45 minutes to reach full-effect in your pet’s system and lasts for about 4 - 6 hours, depending on breed, ailments, activity level, and their own personal chemistry.